sodascience/metasyn/docs/source/faq.rst

    mf = MetaFrame.fit_dataframe(df, var_specs=var_specs)

 More information on how to use the optional parameters in the :meth:`metasyn.MetaFrame.fit_dataframe() <metasyn.metaframe.MetaFrame.fit_dataframe>` function can be found in :doc:`/usage/generating_metaframes` under :ref:`optionalparams`.

+You can also set the uniqueness of a variable in the :doc:`configuration file <usage/config_files>`

 **I found a bug/issue, where can I report it?**
 -----------------------------------------------